Drugs are usually the first choice of treatment, even in the late stages of atherosclerosis. Sometimes, though, more aggressive treatment is needed.

 Stents vs. Surgery for Atherosclerosis Treatment

 Which is the better treatment for the late stages of atherosclerosis -- stents or bypass surgery?
 Each procedure has advantages and disadvantages.
-Certain situations may make one procedure the clear choice, but often it's a judgment call.

 - Living longer when you have multiple blockages.
 CABG is the best treatment for extending life in people with multiple severe blockages.
 CABG has been shown to extend life for patients with several patterns of severe blockages, and is clearly superior to stenting in these cases.
 Stenting has not been demonstrated to help people live longer.